 Finding: Complies with Condition.
-The proposed development will incorporate the Design Guidelines for New Construction, increasing the relationship of the subject site and the surrounding neighborhood, reinforcing the context of the Mcloughlin Neighborhood.
+The proposed development incorporates the Design Guidelines for New Construction, increasing the relationship of the subject site and the surrounding neighborhood, reinforcing the context of the Mcloughlin Neighborhood.
 Furthermore, the development of the Public Works Operations site will allow a reliable location for Public Works to serve historic districts into the future.
+No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
+The applicant has proposed to retain some of the structures onsite.
+Please refer to the demolition analysis within this report for further discussion.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 - 4. The effect of the proposed new structure on the historic value of the district or historic site; Finding: Complies with Condition.
 With the conditions of approval, the development of the site will comply with the adopted criteria, resulting in protection of the historic value of the district.
 The proposed new homes have been designed using elements of the Vernacular style.
 The site has historically been used for the Oregon City Public Works operations facility, and would continue to be the use after the site has been redeveloped.
+No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
+The applicant has proposed to retain some of the structures onsite.
+Please refer to the demolition analysis within this report for further discussion.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval. - 5.
 The general compatibility of the exterior design, arrangement, proportion, detail, scale, color, texture and materials proposed to be used in the construction of the new building or structure; Finding: Complies with Condition.
 The applicant has submitted a series of material samples they intend to use in the design of the proposed facility.
 These samples include elements from traditional and modern designs appropriate to the McLoughlin Conservation district.
 These materials consist of readily available stone/brick and metals, materials consistently found on buildings throughout the McLoughlin Conservation District.
 The color of the materials is subtle and simple, none of the material samples the applicant provided will create a stand-alone element and diminish the context of the District.
 Additionally, the applicant has indicated why the design choices are appropriate located later in the staff report.
-City staff has reviewed the designs, and made recommendations accordingly.

-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

-6. Economic, social, environmental and energy consequences;
+City staff has reviewed the designs, and made recommendations accordingly as demonstrated within this report.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval. - 6.
+Economic, social, environmental and energy consequences;

 Finding: Complies as Proposed.
 The site will continue to be used to house the Oregon City Public Works Operation Facilities.
 This site anchors one end of the McLoughlin Conservation District and redevelopment of the site will bring the site into context with the rest of the neighborhood, creating a more cohesive and distinct District.
-The proposed development will allow the city infrastructure to be well served now and into the future by providing an adequate space for Public Works Operaitons.
+The proposed development allows the city infrastructure to be well served now and into the future by providing an adequate space for Public Works Operations.